The Bankrate promise

 Then you might be interested in installing a heated floor in one or more rooms.
-It sounds luxurious, and it is — ranging in price from $1,600 to $6,000 per room; the national average spend is $3,834, according to HomeAdvisor.
+It sounds luxurious, and it is — ranging in price from $1,700 to $6,000 per room; the national average spend is $3,861, according to HomeAdvisor, the contractor search service.
 That’s for radiant heated flooring, the most common subfloor system.

 What are the types of heated floors?

 Flooring designed to warm a home is called radiant floor heating.
-As the name implies, the heat radiates, or spreads, up from the floor to the entire room, evenly warming up the space in a way that traditional air heating (aka “forced-air”) systems can’t.
+As the name implies, the heat radiates, or spreads, up from the floor to the entire room, evenly warming up the space in a way that traditional air heating (“forced air”) systems can’t.

-There are two basic types of radiant floor systems:
+There are two basic kinds of radiant floor systems:

-- Electric radiant floor heat: Electric radiant floor systems are powered by mats containing embedded electrical coils or with loose wires/cables strung through a grid.
+- Electric radiant floor heat: Electric radiant floor systems are powered by mats containing embedded electrical coils or with loose wires or cables strung through a grid.
 Though more expensive to maintain, they’re cheaper and easier to install, and are better for retrofitting in individual, already-built rooms.